rust-lang/rust/doc/tutorial.md

 ## Using other crates

-Having compiled a crate into a library you can use it in another crate with an `extern mod` directive. `extern mod` can appear at the top of a crate file or at the top of modules.
-It will cause the compiler to look in the library search path (which you can extend with `-L` switch) for a compiled Rust library with the right name, then add a module with that crate's name into the local scope.
+The `extern mod` directive lets you use a crate (once it's been compiled into a library) from inside another crate. `extern mod` can appear at the top of a crate file or at the top of modules.
+It will cause the compiler to look in the library search path (which you can extend with the `-L` switch) for a compiled Rust library with the right name, then add a module with that crate's name into the local scope.

 For example, `extern mod std` links the [standard library].

 [standard library]: std/index.html

-When a comma-separated list of name/value pairs is given after `extern mod`, these are matched against the attributes provided in the `link` attribute of the crate file, and a crate is only used when the two match.
-A `name` value can be given to override the name used to search for the crate.
+When a comma-separated list of name/value pairs appears after `extern mod`, the compiler front-end matches these pairs against the attributes provided in the `link` attribute of the crate file.
+The front-end will only select this crate for use if the actual pairs match the declared attributes.
+You can provide a `name` value to override the name used to search for the crate.

 Our example crate declared this set of `link` attributes: